kr1tzy/dotfiles/README.md

 # dotfiles

-> Updates the below resources and installs vim-plug, tmux w/ tpm, zsh+oh-my-zsh, and pyenv+pyenv-virtualenv if they're not installed.
+> Updates the below resources (no .basic) and installs vim-plug, tmux w/ tpm, zsh w/ oh-my-zsh, and pyenv if they're not installed.

 ### Resources
-* .radare2rc
 * .tmux.conf
 * .tmux.conf.basic
 * .vimrc